2016 Project Menu

 , Microbial Ecologist

 What we study: We study the cycling of mercury in the environment, with a focus on the production of methylmercury by bacteria in sediments and wetland soils.
-Bioaccumulation of methylmercury is the leading cause of fish consumption advisories in the United States.
-Mercury (Hg) contamination impacts the health and reproduction of predators in wetland and aquatic food webs.
-The main source of Hg contamination to aquatic ecosystems is the atmosphere, with a number of industries, particularly power plants, contributing to this global problem.
-We study mercury cycling in many ecosystems, including estuaries, freshwater lakes and watersheds, and wetlands.
+The main source of mercury (Hg) contamination to aquatic ecosystems is the atmosphere, with a number of industries, particularly power plants, contributing to this global problem.
+Mercury contamination impacts the health and reproduction of predators in wetland and aquatic food webs, and bioaccumulation of methylmercury is the leading cause of fish consumption advisories in the United States.
+We study Hg cycling in many ecosystems, including estuaries, freshwater lakes and watersheds, and wetlands.
 We also study the mechanisms of mercury methylation by bacteria, and the distribution of mercury-methylating bacteria in nature.

 Potential intern projects: Interns can participate in projects that range from field studies to bench chemistry and microbiology.
-Many recent interns have participated in a long-term research program to track Hg cycling in watersheds and wetlands on the SERC property.
-Intern projects on the molecular microbial ecology of Hg methylation may also be available.
-Many intern projects have a field component and lab component that includes analytical chemistry, and/or microbiology.
-Some projects involve travel within the United States or to Canada.
+Many intern projects have both a field component and lab component that includes analytical chemistry and/or microbiology.
+Possible research areas include:

-What we are looking for in interns: Students with majors in chemistry, microbiology or molecular biology/biochemistry, and an interest in how these fields can be applied to solve environmental problems are most suited to our research.
+What we are looking for in interns: We are looking for students with majors in chemistry, microbiology, molecular biology/biochemistry, or environmental engineering and an interest in how these fields can be applied to solve environmental problems.
 Previous lab and/or field experience is desirable, as is familiarity with data analysis in Excel, and a basic understanding of statistics.
 Laboratory analytical skills are particularly valuable.
 For field projects, students should be willing and able to do physical labor and to work under adverse conditions.
-A drivers license is required, and US citizenship is preferred.Back to top of Project MenuWetland Biogeochemistry Season:
+A driver’s license is required, and US citizenship is preferred.Back to top of Project MenuWetland Biogeochemistry Season:

 Spring ,Summer ,Fall Project Supervisor: Dr. Patrick Megonigal